bahrus/fetch-for/README.md

 Required attributes are href and at least one of these attributes: onerror, oninput, onload, onchange.
 The reason for insisting on at least one of these on* attributes is this:  Since these attributes can't pass through any decent sanitizer that prevents xss attacks, the presence of one or more of them indicates that the web site trusts the content from which the data is being retrieved.

 When the fetch is complete, event "load" is fired, which can allow for manipulation of the data.
 The (modified) data is then stored in the "value" field of the fetch-for (or subclassed) instance.
-Also, event "change" is fired.
+Also, event "change" is fired (which is not picked up by the onchange attribute below, but that's getting ahead of ourselves).

 If as=html, the response is inserted into the innerHTML of the fetch-for element, unless attribute shadow is present, in which case it will first create a shadowRoot, then insert the innerHTML.

 fetch-for has no support for "href" or "as" properties, only attributes.

-fetch-for caches get's based on the localName of the custom element as the base key of the cache.
+fetch-for automatically caches, in memory, "get's", not POSTS or other HTTP methods, based on the localName of the custom element as the base key of the cache.
+To disable this feature, specify attribute/property: noCache/no-cache

-## Sending data to a target:
+## Example 2 - Sending data to a target:

 ```html
 <fetch-for